- Original Medicare and Medicare Advantage plans both cover testing for the new coronavirus.

 - creating new codes to help make it easier to bill Medicare for services provided related to coronavirus and COVID-19

-- mobilizing a national network of organizations to focus on infection control and prevention and abuse and neglect in nursing homes and hospitals
+- mobilizing a national network of organizations to focus on infection control and prevention, abuse, and neglect in nursing homes and hospitals

 - Medicare beneficiaries are covered for testing of the new coronavirus under all original Medicare and Medicare Advantage plans through Medicare Part B.

-- Medicare has also recently expanded its testing coverage to include more beneficiaries in nursing homes.
+- Medicare has also expanded its testing coverage to include more beneficiaries in nursing homes.

 - Medicare is offering telehealth appointments for anyone seeking at-home treatment for COVID-19.

-- If you’re hospitalized for COVID-19, you’re covered under both Medicare Part A and Medicare Part B for treatments you need.
+- If you’re hospitalized for COVID-19, your treatments are covered under both Medicare Part A and Medicare Part B.